an-kova/JS-dev-tools/README.md

-# Basic JS Animation & Navigation

-A set of items for JavaScript Library
+# Set of items for JavaScript Library (work in progress)

+## Try-Catch Structure

+Example of possible ways to catch an error.
+Written in ES6 using emulated JSON object.

+## Basic JS Animation & Navigation

+ES6 basic animation of an object and navigation throught long pieces of texts.